doanamo/BourneEngine/Readme.md

 # Features and design
 - Written from scratch in simple C++
 - Extremely fast performance and very small binaries
-- Almost everything is custom
+- Almost everything is custom instead of relying on third party libraries
-- Specialized rather than generialized
+- Specialized rather than generalized
 - Support for Windows only

 # Requirements